Ontario, Canada: Best Months for a Weather-Savvy Trip

 Flexible Travel Dates for Optimal Deals

-For example, planning a ski trip during the shoulder season can save you up to 20% on accommodations18.
+For example, planning a ski trip during the shoulder season can save you up to 20% on accommodations.
 Similarly, dining at a local restaurant during off-peak hours can reduce wait times and costs.
 Flexibility allows you to enjoy more activities without stretching your budget.

 Weather Considerations for Activities

 Weather plays a key role in shaping your itinerary.
-If you’re planning outdoor activities like skiing or ice skating, check the forecast for snow and ice conditions17.
+If you’re planning outdoor activities like skiing or ice skating, check the forecast for snow and ice conditions.
 For indoor experiences, such as visiting museums or dining at a restaurant, weather is less of a concern.

 Seasonal changes also impact prices.
-Winter activities like skiing often cost more during peak months, while summer attractions may have higher demand18.
+Winter activities like skiing often cost more during peak months, while summer attractions may have higher demand.
 By adjusting your plans, you can enjoy your favorite activities at a lower price.

 Practical Tips for Balancing Your Itinerary